UPPMAX/programming_formalisms_intro/doc/intro.md

    - [Reproducibility and sharing](https://uppmax.github.io/programming_formalism_intro/reproducible.html) aims to
      - Introduce reproducibility and sharing, licensing and citation
      - Get into thinking about dependencies and solutions
-     - Get into working more with GitHub for collaboration
      - Get into choosing license, citation and DOI
 ```
 ## Documentation